 Tarangire Safari Lodge: Our full report

-Our viewTarangire Safari lodge's size means it is impersonal compared with some of the smaller bush camps, but then it's also less costly.
+The size of Tarangire Safari Lodge means it is impersonal compared with some of the smaller bush camps, especially as it is a popular choice with some larger tour groups.
+However, the lodge is considerably less costly than other options in the park, and so offers a good choice for those on a budget.
+The tents are basic but comfortable and the atmosphere is relaxed.
 It has a lovely location with stunning views – but this is a busy area where you'll see a lot of other vehicles and visitors.
 It is well geared for children, so could be a great option for families on a budget.

-Ideal length of stay: 2–3 nights to explore the Tarangire River area.
+- 2–3 nights to explore the Tarangire River area.
 Many lower-budget safaris stop here for just one night; we think that would be far too rushed for comfort – and would restrict all drives to the busy area around the lodge.

 Food & drink